Reunion 2025: Thank You for Showing Up!

 1. General Registration includes programming/events, meals, and drinks.
 Select which days you plan to attend.
 This is the standard registration that include meals (breakfast, lunch, and dinner, as noted above), happy hours, and six drink tickets.

 2. Registration + Housing includes programming/events, meals, and drinks.
 Select which days you plan to attend.
-This is the standard registration that include meals (breakfast, lunch, and dinner, as noted above), happy hours, and six drink tickets PLUS dorm housing for one person.
+This is the standard registration that include meals (breakfast, lunch, and dinner, as noted above), happy hours, and six drink tickets PLUS dorm housing for one person in North Hall.

-3. New Alumni ’15-25 is for alumni from the classes of 2015-2025.
+3. Young Alumni ’15-25 is for alumni from the classes of 2015-2025.
 Your registration is FREE!
 You may add campus housing, if desired (or volunteer in exchange for dorm housing).
+“Middle” Alumni ’80-08 receive a special rate.

 4. Program Pass includes programming and events ONLY.
 Meals and drinks are not included with this pass.
 You may add campus housing, if desired (or volunteer in exchange for dorm housing).
 Think of this registration as a partial registration.
 It’s the budget-friendly option, so you’ll have to do meals and drinks on your own.
 You will be able to buy drink tickets at the event.